OraneMarchal/website/content/en/resume.md

 ### Protection Civile de Paris<br>*Local director of humanitarian activities*
 #### <span class="fa fa-calendar"></span>Since Sept.
 2014

-Team leader of first responders (certification PSE2 in May 2015) Duty calls for the emergency services of the Paris Fire Brigade and the SAMU, First Aid Stations Mobile assistance to Paris' homeless population and assistance to populations during fires, trainwrecks, major trains delays, mass casualties
+Team leader of first responders (certification PSE2 in May 2015).<br>

+Duty calls for the emergency services of the Paris Fire Brigade and the SAMU, First Aid Stations.<br>
+Mobile assistance to Paris' homeless population and assistance to populations during fires, trainwrecks, major trains delays, mass casualties.<br>

-Organization of our annual gathering of hygiene products for our humanitarian actions
+Organization of our annual gathering of hygiene products for our humanitarian actions.

 ## Languages